 That said, this is a bit different for valuable items (like jewelry, sports equipment, fine art, etc.) since these things usually have sublimits, which means max amount your insurance company will cover you for.

 Bonus: This stuff will also be covered for accidental damage and mysterious disappearance, deductible free!
 Friendly tip though… make sure you have all the documents, receipts, police report, and any other info you can get for a swift claims process.

-How to know how much personal property coverage you need
+How much personal property coverage do I need?

 You have a lot of stuff, and it all adds up.
 So do yourself a favor and take a look around your place and go over these three simple steps to save time (and money!) later: